kj2013/claff-happydb/data/README.md

 ### Label descriptions

 **Agency**

-Agency: Binary label describing whether or not the author is in control (yes/no)
+Binary label describing whether or not the author is in control (yes/no)

 Examples of sentences where the author is in control (Answer is YES):